MontpellierRessourcesImagerie/mripy/README.md

 ##  How to use it

 Clone or download the repository.
 Copy the mripy-folder into the folder jars/Lib of your FIJI installation.
-Import the package you want to use in your iython image analysis script.
+Import the module you want to use in your iython image analysis script.

 ```python
 from mripy.ijmpy import *